dmksnnk/blog/content/blog/webview/index.md

 mux.Handle("/static/", http.FileServerFS(static))
 ```

-Last step is to reference this CSS in our HTML.
-Add the next lines to the files in `templates` directory, just after `html` tag:
+The final step is to link this CSS in your HTML.
+Add the following lines to your HTML files in the `templates` directory, right after the opening `<html>` tag:

 ```html
 <head>